What is Drinking Water?

 - If your well water has high levels of chemicals, contact your local or state health agency or the Centers for Disease Control and Prevention for information on how to reduce your exposure to these chemicals.

-- Learn more about the quality of drinking water in your area by reading your Consumer Confidence Report.
+- Learn more about the quality of tap water in your area by reading your Consumer Confidence Report to avoid potential dangers.

 - Have your drinking water tested by contacting a laboratory certified by your state or territory.